dfamonteiro/blog/blog/content/posts/perfect-handover.md

     }
 ```

 Please note that in the two tasks above, we're cancelling the `Notification` task completion source to prevent leaking tasks to memory.
-It's entirely possible that the GC will perform this cleanup for us, but I'm not taking any chances here.
+It is entirely possible that the GC will perform this cleanup for us, but I'm not taking any chances here.

 ```csharp
     /// <summary>